kocetora/playground/README.md

 ### playground

-## 1. The operating principle of the server based on the WebSocket(bi-directional data exchange)
+## 1. The operating principle of the server based on the WebSocket(bi-directional data exchange in real time)
 ![WS](https://user-images.githubusercontent.com/43109766/59032548-3e54c100-886f-11e9-824e-38485d9effe5.png)